lux4rd0/grafana-loki-syslog-aio/README.md

 ## grafana-loki-syslog-aio

 <center><img src="./loki_syslog_aio.png"></center>

 ## About The Project

 This Loki Syslog All-In-One example is geared to help you get up and running quickly with a Syslog ingestor and visualization of logs.
 It uses [Grafana Loki](https://grafana.com/oss/loki/) and Promtail as a receiver for forwarded syslog-ng logs.
-I wrote an [introductory blog post](https://labs.lux4rd0.com/2021/01/oldskool-syslog-meets-newskool-loki/) about how this AIO project came about as well (pesky intermitent network issues!!)
+I wrote an [introductory blog post](https://labs.lux4rd0.com/2021/01/oldskool-syslog-meets-newskool-loki/) about how this AIO project came about as well (pesky intermittent network issues!!)

 <center><img src="./loki_syslog_aio_overview_sized.png"></center>

+*Note that this All In One is geared towards getting network traffic from legacy syslog (RFC3164 UDP port 514) into Loki via [syslog-ng](https://www.syslog-ng.com/) and [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/).*

 Essentially: